mfreed7/interestfor/README.md

 Again, this is a quick summary.
 For the complete details, please [read the explainer](https://open-ui.org/components/interest-invokers.explainer).

-## Touchscreen not supported
+## Touchscreen support

+This polyfill provides limited touchscreen support.
+On a touchscreen, long-pressing a `<button>` element that has an `interestfor` attribute will show interest in the target.

-This polyfill will not provide touchscreen users with any way to show interest in the invoker, because on touchscreen, long-press is the user-understood way to "show interest" in an element.
-On today's browsers, long-pressing a link element brings up a useful context menu that contains items like "Share" and "Open in new tab".
-In order for the polyfill to support interest on mobile, that context menu would need to be surpressed completely.
+However, long-pressing a link (`<a>` element) is **not** supported.
+This is because on today's browsers, long-pressing a link element brings up a useful context menu that contains items like "Share" and "Open in new tab".
+In order for the polyfill to support interest on links, that context menu would need to be surpressed completely.
 There is currently no way to provide access to the long-press context menu and *also* provide a way to show interest.
-Since the context menu contains items that users often use, eliminating access to the context menu is not what most developers want.
-So this polyfill does nothing on mobile touchscreen.
+Since the context menu contains items that users often use, eliminating access to the context menu is not what most people want.
+So this polyfill will not support long-press on links.

 This is one of the primary motivations for Chromium championing this as a native API in all browsers: to support all users, including those using